Can I Eat Expired Korean Jjajangmyeon Instant Black Bean Noodles?

 Expert Source

-"According to CDC guidelines, Korean Jjajangmyeon Instant Black Bean Noodles should be stored in a cool, dry place away from direct sunlight and should be consumed within the expiration date listed on the packaging to ensure food safety."
+"According to USDA guidelines, Korean Jjajangmyeon Instant Black Bean Noodles should be stored in a cool, dry place away from direct sunlight and used within the expiration date on the packaging for optimal quality and safety."

 ⚠️Spoiled Korean Jjajangmyeon Instant Black Bean Noodles